Episode 148 – Why everyone should quit coffee today

 A good way to think about caffeine is like an energy credit card or energy loan – The more you use it, the more you’ll go into energy debit (interest rates are high, right?!) – eventually you’ll have to pay for it in one form or another – and bankruptcy isn’t an option.

-For those interested, how long will it take to get to zero cups?
+For those interested, how long will it take to quit coffee?

 a.
 Depends on your mental toughness and how bad you want it but basically the sooner the better (you’ll never look back!)

-It took about four (4) weeks for me to get over the “chronic fatigue” stage but after that, I have a zest for life!
+It took about four (4) weeks for me to get over the “chronic fatigue” stage that occurs when you quit coffee but after that, I have a zest for life!

 Photo by Hessam Hojati on Unsplash